EirikHaughom/OSDUBootcamp/Labs/Module 8 - Working with the Reservoir DDMS/readme.md

 ## Reservoir DDMS REST API - exploring the API and consume data
 ### Discover and retrieve data loaded in the Reservoir DDMS using REST API: postman
-In this lab we will use the following Postman folder: `Bootcamp > Lab Module 8 - Working with the Reservoir DDMS`
+In this lab we will use the following Postman folder: `Bootcamp > Lab Module 8 - Working with the Reservoir DDMS` You can find more resources, openAPI & Swagger json at the [Reservoir DDMS landing page](https://community.opengroup.org/osdu/platform/domain-data-mgmt-services/reservoir/home)

 1. `Get Data Spaces List`.
 Currently there is one.
 2. `Get Resources List` List all resources contained in a data space.
 In our example, we have a Grid2d regular surface represetation of a HorizonInterpretation of a GeneticBoundary Feature, a CRS definition and a reference to the grid data array.